Career Guide to JMU Majors:

 Tell me more about specialization

-The School of Writing, Rhetoric and Technical Communication encourages a broad-based background rather than specialization.
-The varied writing, editing, and production professions that comprise the field of Writing, Rhetoric and Technical Communication require that university graduates be well-rounded - not only accomplished in writing, editing, and communication technologies (such as desktop publishing, online documentation, and electronic publishing on the World Wide Web) but also acquainted with technical and scientific content areas.
+The School of Writing, Rhetoric and Technical Communication encourages a robust mix of theory and practice.
+The varied writing, editing, and production professions that comprise the field of Writing, Rhetoric and Technical Communication require that university graduates be well-rounded and intellectually agile - not only accomplished in writing, editing, and communication technologies (such as desktop publishing, online documentation, and electronic publishing on the World Wide Web) but also acquainted with technical and scientific content areas and digital literacies.
+Students work with their WRTC advisers to design a program that fits their unique educational needs and career aspirations.

 Common majors or minors that complement this major